 The majority of our energy related arbitrations have been conducted pursuant to the ICC, LCIA and SCC Rules, but we have also been involved in ad hoc arbitrations under English, German and Norwegian law.

 Shipping and offshore

 We have a leading international maritime practice with clients across the full range of the shipping and offshore industries.
 Our lawyers assist clients with international arbitrations arising from the construction, finance, operation and management of shipping and offshore assets, including ad hoc arbitrations and arbitrations under LMAA, SIAC, LCIA, HKIAC, ICC rules.

 Our team of construction specialists advises on all phases of construction projects, both onshore and offshore.
-Our knowledge of the commercial dynamics underpinning the construction and infrastructure sectors, along with our understanding of the relevant technical issues, gives us a genuine edge in the market.
+Our knowledge of the commercial dynamics underpinning the construction, engineering and infrastructure sectors, along with our understanding of the relevant technical issues, gives us a genuine edge in the market.

-We have extensive experience of industry practices and various standard agreements, such as NF/NTK, NS, FIDIC and Orgalime, as well as EPC contracting generally.
-We draw on this experience when we appear as advocates before arbitral tribunals in construction disputes all over the world, having developed a particular level of expertise in FIDIC based arbitrations administered by the ICC.
+We have extensive experience of industry practices and various standard agreements, such as NF/NTK, NS, FIDIC and Orgalime, as well as EPC contracting generally and act for both employers and contractors.
+We draw on this experience when we appear as advocates before arbitral tribunals in construction disputes all over the world.
+Read more about our construction practice.

 We have extensive experience from the defence industry.
 Our team has successfully represented clients in major disputes with seats in various parts of Europe.